Dr William

 I argue that to preserve human equality, we should reject all moral status hierarchies.
 Although people throughout history have assumed that animals matter less than humans, such hierarchies prevent us from explaining human equality.
 And we don’t need hierarchy to explain the key intuition that attracts us to it: viz. that in many cases humans merit priority over animals.
 For example, I show that we can still explain the idea that our duty not to kill humans – whether or not they have advanced mental capacities – is almost always stronger than the duty we have not to kill animals, even without hierarchy.
 I develop a new view of the grounds of moral status that interlocks with this view, and I apply an animal rights view to practical and political issues.

-PUBLICATIONS and OTHER WORK
+PUBLICATIONS and PAPERS

 Publications